CRLStudios/TechDesignJunior/README.md

  - Karma's shadow overlays their feet.
  - The interaction alert sometimes sorts behind objects it should be in front of.
 It should sort together with the player sprite.
  - The interaction alert is visible until the player enters and exits an interactable trigger.
 The alert should be hidden when the scene starts.
- - Some colliders don't seem to be interacting correctly with the player.
+ - The pillbug collider does not collide with the player and prevent the player from moving.
  - Cucumber cannot be picked up.
  - Player should not be able to walk past the Pillbug until feeding it the cucumber.